devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Futures

 Futures [\[3\]](https://dart.dev/) are the most basic way of dealing with asynchronous code in Flutter.
 If you have ever worked with JavaScripts [\[6\]](https://www.ecma-international.org/publications/standards/Ecma-262.htm) Promises before, they are basically the exact same thing.
-Here is a small example: This is a simplified version of the Wisgen API Repository.
+Here is a small example: This is a simplified version of the Wisgen API Data-Provider.
 It can make requests to the AdviceSlip API [\[39\]](https://api.adviceslip.com/) to fetch some new advice texts.

 ``` dart
 class Api {